7arekRemote/Bicriteria_Aggregation/Readme.md

 ## Building

-A pre-built .jar file is included in the target/ directory, so it is not necessary to have Maven installed in order to run the tool.

-If you wish to build the project yourself (e.g., after modifying the code), you can do so using Maven.
-Clone the repository and run:
+To build the project yourself, clone the repository and use Maven:

 ```bash
 mvn clean package
 ```

-This will produce a fresh .jar file in the target/ directory.
+This will generate a new .jar file in the target/ directory.

+If you prefer not to build the project manually, a pre-built .jar file is already included in the target/ directory.
+Maven is not required to run the tool in this case.

 ## Running
 You can run the program using: